DRAM (musician)

-Shelley Marshaun Massenburg-Smith (born August 3, 1988), known professionally as DRAM (/'drɑːm/; an abbreviation for "does real-ass music", formerly Shelley FKA DRAM), is an American rapper, singer, and record producer from Hampton, Virginia.
-He is signed to Atlantic Records and Empire Distribution.
-His debut single was "Cha Cha", followed by his breakout single "Broccoli" (featuring Lil Yachty), which peaked at number five on the US Billboard Hot 100.
-In October 2016, he released his debut studio album Big Baby DRAM.
+Shelley Marshaun Massenburg-Smith (born August 3, 1988), known professionally as DRAM (/'drɑːm/; an acronym for "does real-ass music", briefly Shelley FKA DRAM), is an American rapper, singer, and record producer.
+He is best known for his 2016 single, "Broccoli" (featuring Lil Yachty), which peaked at number five on the US Billboard Hot 100.
+The song preceded his debut studio album Big Baby DRAM (2016), which was released in October of that year by Atlantic Records.

 Early life

 Massenburg-Smith was born in Landstuhl, West Germany.
 Before the age of one, he moved to the United States and was raised in Hampton, Virginia.
 His mother was in the military.
 As a teenager, Massenburg-Smith was an ardent fan of the singer Bilal and recalls discovering his unreleased second album Love for Sale when it leaked online in 2006, later citing the song "White Turns to Grey" as his favorite "hidden gem" in music.